Lamhita/doctest/docs/task3/index.md

+### Revised Version (Partner-Focused)

+Subscription plans provide users with a range of service options, each configured with specific parameters.

+Following our latest system update, user records have been enhanced with additional attributes, as detailed in our updated API documentation.
+These changes may require adjustments to customer support workflows and subscription management processes.

+For example, when a user subscribes to a plan, their status is temporarily updated to `signing` pending subscription confirmation.

+Providers can create multiple subscription plans, with each plan's availability governed by user type mappings.
+These plans can be customized to address specific business requirements.

+Moreover, subscription plans are structured around established user attributes and enforced through role-based access controls (RBAC) to ensure system security.

+---

+### Revised Version (User-Focused)

+Discover a variety of subscription plans designed just for you–each plan comes with its own set of features.

+Thanks to our latest system update, we've added some cool new details to your profile (check out our updated guide for more info!).
+You might notice a few changes in how we handle support and subscriptions–all for a smoother experience.

+For example, once you subscribe to a plan, your status will change to `signing` while we finalize everything.

+If you're a provider, you can create as many subscription plans as you need.
+Each plan is set up for specific user types, and you can easily tweak them to suit your business needs.

+Plus, our subscription plans are built around familiar user profiles and protected by role-based access controls (RBAC) to keep things secure.

+---

 | **Original** | **Edited (Partner-Focused)** | **Explanation (Grammar & Style Errors in Original)** | **Edited (User-Focused)** | **Explanation (User-Friendly Adjustments)** |
 |--------------|-----------------------------|----------------------------------------------------|--------------------------|--------------------------------------------|
 | Plans provide product clients with a variety of service options defined within a preconfigured score. | **Subscription plans provide users with a range of service options, each configured with specific parameters.** | "Product clients" is unclear and unnatural; "users" is more appropriate.
 "Preconfigured score" is vague and confusing; "configured with specific parameters" makes the meaning clearer. | **Discover a variety of subscription plans designed just for you – each plan comes with its own set of features.** | Uses "discover" to engage the user.
 Simplifies technical phrasing into a friendlier, more inviting message. |